FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_3.md

 multiply 10: (72, "supercalifragilisticexpialidocioussupercalifragilisticexpialidocioussupercalifragilisticexpialidocioussupercalifragilisticexpialidocioussupercalifragilisticexpialidocioussupercalifragilisticexpialidocioussupercalifragilisticexpialidocioussupercalifragilisticexpialidocioussupercalifragilisticexpialidocioussupercalifragilisticexpialidocious")
 ```

 Huzzah!
 It still works!
-We still are requiring that plugin developers know a little too much about the inner workings of our system though.
+We are still requiring that plugin developers know a little too much about the inner workings of our system though.
 Let's use the library we put in the workspace root to take care of this last little hurdle.
-Instead of importing the macro directly into the plugin, if we were to import it into our library, we would have a more convenient package to import in the plugin.
+Instead of importing the macro directly into the plugin, if we were to import it into our library, we would have a more convenient package to provide to plugin developers.
 We can also take care of our dependencies problem at the same time.
-Let's update that project to package all of our requirements for the plugin develper.
+Let's update that project to package all of our requirements for the plugin developer, starting with the dependencies.

 ```toml
 # ./Cargo.toml